Skip to main content

 Assigning labels to an integration

-You can assign any number of labels to an integration from within the integration designer by opening the Integration details menu:
+You can assign multiple labels to an integration through the Integration details menu in the designer:

 Assign labels to integration in Prismatic app